 5. How Much Money Will I Have To Put Into Developing The Site?

-Site development could take a great deal of money if you want it done correctly.
+Site development could take a great deal of money.
 When you build a small business website, much of it can be done for free or for little cost.
 However, some things you may want to pay for include:

 - Local SEO additions: This focuses on the Internet users in your local area.